-These bat winged boats were once one of Hong Kong’s signature symbols, until they were superseded by fast ferries and vast fishing trawlers.
-One of the handful of boats remaining is the Duk Ling, a traditional junk from the 1930s.
-Take a step back into history with a one hour sailing cruise across the harbour in the Duk Ling.
-Tickets cost HK$230 and include a free drink.
+These bat-winged boats were once one of Hong Kong’s signature symbols until they were superseded by fast ferries and large fishing trawlers.
+One of the handful of vessels remaining is the Duk Ling, a traditional junk from the 1930s.
+Take a step back into history with a one-hour sailing cruise across the harbor in the Duk Ling.
+Tickets cost HK$230 (about $29, as of 2018) and include a free drink.

 06 of 12

-Hong Kong’s biggest museum, and arguably its best, is the Hong Kong Heritage Museum, which traces the regions history from the T-Rex to the British.
-Aside from the usual displays of glass-cased fossils and dusty pottery, the museum also boasts an engaging mix of interactive exhibitions and multimedia displays.
-Entry is only HK$10, and free on Wednesdays.
+Hong Kong’s most prominent museum, and arguably its best, is the Hong Kong Heritage Museum, which traces the region's history from the T-Rex to the British.
+Aside from the usual displays of glass-cased fossils and dusty pottery, the museum also boasts an engaging mix of interactive exhibitions and multimedia presentations.
+Entry is only HK$10 (about $1.25, as of 2018), and is free on Wednesdays.

 07 of 12

-Hong Kong may seem like a temple to capitalism and money making, but the majority of its residents remain remarkably religious.
+Hong Kong may seem like a temple to capitalism and money-making, but the majority of its residents remain remarkably religious.
 There is no better way to see this traditional streak than at the hundreds of temples that dot the territory, some of which are more than 100 years old.
-The temples are filled with statues to various deities, thick with the smoke from massive incense coils and littered with oranges, chocolates and take away noodles – all offerings to the gods.
+The temples are filled with statues to various deities, thick with the smoke from large incense coils and littered with oranges, chocolates and take away noodles—all offerings to the gods.

 08 of 12